phbits/WebsiteFailedLogins/README.md

 Number of seconds from when the script is launched to establish the `StartTime`.
 Any requests from that point forward will be included.

-Since IIS logs via UTC, that timezone is used for this module.
+Since IIS logs use UTC, all time in this module is also in UTC.

-> EXAMPLE: if the window is 1800 seconds (30 minutes), `StartTime` will be calculated using:
+> EXAMPLE: if this value is set to `1800` (30 minutes), `StartTime` will be calculated using:
 >
 >	`(Get-Date).ToUniversalTime().AddSeconds(-1800)`

 ## [Logparser] Path ##

-This module only needs access to `Logparser.exe` and `Logparser.dll`.
+WebsiteFailedLogins only needs access to `Logparser.exe` and `Logparser.dll`.
 A full installation is unnecessary but will still work.

 Place these two files in an accessible folder and update the configuration file with this folder path.